Our Urban Air Mobility Concept

 from lessons learned from previous intents and have defined

-specific design criteria aimed at generating public and
+specific design criteria aimed at generating general public,

 Our Infrastructure Networks are designed to ultimately serve everyone, not just a few elite.
-Our philosophy is to reach the masses in as much as possible, by being very creative in the ways in which a new industry can leverage on multiple revenue streams to reach low price points for broad inclusivity.
+Our philosophy is to reach the masses in as much as possible, by being very creative in the ways in which our company can leverage on multiple revenue streams to reach low price points for broad inclusivity.

-Our simplistic and out-of-the-box aeronautical approach will result in the potential for broad employment opportunities for labor forces available in the communities and the tremendous "wow factor" from UAM systems will drive generations to desire involvement in a multiplicity of new areas, from operation and maintenance of eVTOL air vehicles, vertiports and our data infrastructure all the way to new miscellaneous operaton and administrative opportunities.
+Our simplistic and out-of-the-box aeronautical approach will result in the potential for broad employment opportunities for labor forces available in the communities and the tremendous "wow factor" from UAM systems will drive generations to desire involvement in a multiplicity of new areas, from operation and maintenance of our eVTOL Air Vehicles and Vertiports all the way to new administrative and staffing opportunities.

 As number one priority, safety is the first subject in our agenda.
-Safety is constructed togehter with systems providers and regulators by walking thorugh the learning curve towards full certification by authorities.
+Safety is constructed together with systems providers and local regulators by walking through the learning curve towards full certification by authorities in a gradual way and relying on systems with a legacy in aeronautics safety.

 Design for Safety Perception

 We strive to understand the behavioural patterns and acceptability thresholds of society where we are proposing them to adopt our novel transportation system, both as users and non-users.
-Aiming the design of our airspace integration architecture, air vehicles and vertiports at making people feel safe is of utmost importance.
+Aiming the design of our Airspace Integration Architecture, Air Vehicles and Vertiports at making people feel safe and comfortable, is of utmost importance.

 Work With Regulators

 Our Infrastructure Networks will require the creation of new regulations in order to reach placement into service.
-We are working with governments in Latin America as world leaders in the generation of said regulation frameworks for harmonious paths towards implementation.
+We are working with governments and Civil Aviation Authorities in Latin America as true world leaders in the generation of said regulation frameworks for harmonious paths towards implementation of our systems.

-We recognize the mobility pain point and how it deteriorates people's quality of life.
+We recognize the urban mobility pain point and how it deteriorates people's quality of life, especially in developing countries.
 Our Infrastructure Networks are targeted to service communities and regular people.
-They are a disruptive infrastructure solution to alleviate pressure for urban growth.
+They are a disruptive mobility infrastructure solution to alleviate the existing pressure for urban growth.

-Complex mobility problems in the Latin American region which encompass endemic factors like defectuous infrastructure, public health problems deriving from high pollution and criminality are a priority for governments and regulators to seek innovative solutions for.
+Complex mobility problems in the Latin American region encompass endemic factors like sysematic lack of proper infrastructure, defectuous infrastructure, public health problems deriving from very high vehicle emmissions and mobility related criminality, which makes it a priority for governments and regulators to seek innovative solutions for mobility and urban growth in many countries.

-Aeronautics regulators willing to lead in the writing of required regulations for eVTOLs and Urban Air Mobility and also open to new airspace integration architectures.
+Civil Aviation Authorities willing to lead in the writing of newly required regulations for eVTOLs and Urban Air Mobility for urban use and also open to implement new airspace integration architectures.

 Unlike other regions of the world, weather availability is close to 100% year round for Urban Air Mobility, allowing for continuous flight operations and faster accumulation of flight hours.